zhengjilai/Raft-based-Distributed-Lock/README.md

 To stop the cluster, you can use `make stop`; to clean all existing system logs and Entries in database you can use `make clean`.

-Note that in local test, we by default expose port 24005-24007 for three dlock nodes.
+Note that in local test, we by default expose port 24005-24007 for clients to communicate with those three dlock nodes (namely `self_cli_address`).
 Thus, the addressList in `SPROJECT_DIR/client/dlock_raft_client_API_test.go` is set as follows.
 You can revise them when doing more complicated integrated tests.
 ```go